e-picas/bash-utils/CONTRIBUTING.md

         git push origin vX.Y.Z-STATE

 Finally, don't forget to push all changes to `origin` and to make a release page on GitHub's repository.
-The best practice is to attach the PHAR archive to the release.
+The best practice is to attach the archive and a checksum to the release.

 Coding rules
 ------------